geoapi-pt/main/README.md

 # geo-pt-api

 Detect official divisional administrative regions of Portugal ("Carta Administrativa Oficial de Portugal - CAOP 2020", from [here](https://www.dgterritorio.gov.pt/dados-abertos)), providing GPS coordinates as input.
 You can use the public API [here](https://geo-pt-api.joaopimentel.com/?lat=40.153687&lon=-8.514602).
+It includes mainland Portugal, Azores and Madeira.

 It creates a HTTP server, whose GET request `/?lat=40.153687&lon=-8.514602` returns a JSON